zeya-anwar/Photon-Cloud-Integration/README.md

 * Photon: You must activate the Photon capabilities on your title.
 This can be done by visiting  "PlayFab game manager > Servers > Photon"

 ##### Credentials:
-* PlayFab Title Id: this is the id of the PlayFab game in use, and can be found at the top of PlayFabIntegration.cs.
+* PlayFab Title ID: this is the id of the PlayFab game in use, and can be found at the top of PlayFabIntegration.cs.
 It defaults to the demo script id "FD3A"
 * PlayFab Authentication: For this example we are using a testing account tied to a testing device.
 You will want to change this if you wish authenticate with your own users.
-  * PlayFab User Id: Obtained after authentication, provided to the Photon SDK for CustomAuthentication.
+  * PlayFab User ID: Obtained after authentication, provided to the Photon SDK for CustomAuthentication.
   * PlayFab Authentication Ticket: Obtained after authentication, provided to the Photon SDK for CustomAuthentication.
-* Photon App Id: A GUID that uniquely defines your title.
+* Photon App ID: A GUID that uniquely defines your title.
 This can be found by visiting "PlayFab game manager > Servers > Photon" and should be saved into the Photon Setup Wizard

-Once you have these factors in place, you are ready to web hook.
+Once you have these factors in place, you are ready to use webhooks.

 3. Source Code & Key Repository Components:
 ----